larajax/docs/index.md

 </button>
 ```

-The `jax.request()` function is used when you want to serialize the input contents of a container.
+When you want to serialize the input values of a container or form explicitly, you can use `jax.request()` instead.

 ```js
 <form>